 (Posts area – Trash filter menu)

-(Trash management – Delete post permanently)
+(Post trash management options – Deleting post permanently)

-(Select all posts at once)
+(How to select all posts at once)

 (Bulk Actions menu)

 To edit multiple your posts:

 - Select posts to edit,